3.3.1.4 Enforcement of Workers’ Rights

 Economic regulations may include some safeguards to protect employees, as socio-economic rights:

-• Employees may be entitled to a period of notice before terminating employment, and they may also be entitled to redundancy payments.
+● Employees need some economic security.
+They should be entitled to a period of notice before terminating employment, for example, and they may also be entitled to redundancy payments.

 These regulations all impose a cost upon employers, so they affect the operation of the labour market.